Craftsman Table Saw

 |

-Just about the time I replaced this 1972 Craftsman drill press with my Delta 17-925, I found this photo on another fellow's website.
-It's identical to my press (which I sold along with the saw).
-Sorry for the rough edges; the background was kind of busy, so I edited it out to a flat gray/white.
+Just about the time I replaced this 1972 Craftsman drill press with my Delta 17-925, I found this photo on another fellow’s website.
+It’s identical to my press (which I sold along with the saw).
+This actually did a fairly good job for me, and had a spindle lock, which I came to appreciate greatly and few modern drill presses have—it also was driven by a hinky 3⁄16" belt.

 |